 \subsection{Deep Learning Recommendation System (DLRM)}

-We continue to use our proposed Bayesian tensorized method to train the benchmark Deep Learning Recommendation Model (DLRM)~\cite{naumov2019deep} released by Facebook.
+We continue to use our proposed Bayesian tensorized method to train the benchmark Deep Learning Recommendation Model (DLRM)~\cite{naumov2019deep}.
 In the DLRM model, embedding tables are used to process categorical features, while continuous features are processed with a bottom multilayer perceptron (MLP).
 Then, second-order interactions of different features are computed explicitly.
 The results are processed with a top MLP and fed into a sigmoid function in order to give a probability of a click.
 The whole model has over 4 billion training variables.

-In order to reduce the training variables, we tensorize the five largest embedding tables of the DLRM model as shown in Table~\ref{table: dlrm embedding full design}.
-The outcomes of our experiments are reported in Table~\ref{table: dlrm results}.
-We observe again that our proposed automatic rank reduction enables parameter reduction at little to no accuracy cost over fixed-rank tensorized training.
+We tensorize the five largest embedding tables to reduce the training variables.
+Exact tensor dimensions are given in Table 4 of Appendix D. Our experiment results are reported in Table~\ref{table: dlrm results}.
+Our proposed automatic rank reduction enables parameter reduction at little to no accuracy cost over fixed-rank tensorized training.
 Our approach outperforms the train-then-compress approach which requires expensive full-model training.
-Compared with the baseline full-size training, our method can significantly reduce the training variables and memory cost, leading to up to $27,664\times$ (in TT format) parameter reduction in the training with little accuracy loss.
-Our approach also greatly increases the compression ratio over fixed-rank training at little to no accuracy cost, enabling up to $7\times$ higher compression ratios even in the case of the highest-accuracy TTM model.
+Compared with baseline full-size training, our method achieves to up to $27,664\times$ (in TT format) parameter reduction during training with little accuracy loss.
+Our one-shot training also greatly increases the compression ratio over fixed-rank training at little to no accuracy cost, enabling up to $7\times$ higher compression ratios in the TTM model.

 The train-then-compress approach can be expensive for this large-scale problem.
 Because the trained embedding tables are extremely large, compressing them in Tucker or CP format is computationally expensive and time-consuming.
 This challenge can be avoided in our end-to-end-training approaches because we do not need to explicitly form the embedding tables.